Sclerotherapy for Varicose Veins

 Sclerotherapy is used to treat:

-- Spider veins and small veins that are not causing more serious problems.
+- Spider veins and small veins that aren't causing more serious problems.

 - Smaller varicose veins that come back after vein-stripping surgery.

-- Larger varicose veins, when minimally invasive techniques are used.
+- Larger varicose veins, when less invasive techniques are used.

 Sclerotherapy should not be done if you:

 - Are pregnant or nursing.
-It is not known whether the chemical (sclerosant) causes birth defects or gets into breast milk.
+Experts don't know if the chemical (sclerosant) causes birth defects or gets into breast milk.

 - Have a history of allergy to sclerosant or similar substances.